thisdotrob/family-monolith/.prompts/server-graphql-module-restructure/project/next-tickets-to-work-on.md

 What are the next tickets that can be picked up to start work on, according to `.prompts/server-graphql-module-restructure/docs/implementation-sequencing-plan.md`?
+Give me the `name` value of each in `.rovodev/instructions.yml`